AleksandarFilipov/signalbroker-lin-transceiver/README.md

 ## Master

-If you are intended to run as master, your interface file should look like this.
+If you are intended to run as a master, your interface file should look like this.

 ### DHCP